gospodarek/securedoc/README.md

 # PROJECT Secure Doc
 A simple DApp allowing a user to store image hashes and account addresses on the Ethereum blockchain.
-IPFS has been integrated with to store the actual image.
+Integration with IPFS to store the actual image.

 ## User Stories
 This project is based on the "Proof of Existence dApp".
 It allows a user to store image hashes to the blockchain and then query the blockchain for the image hash and ownership information.